flyingwolfz/RT-CGH/README.md

 Real-time interactive CGH using ray tracing**
 </p>

-We firstly achieve real-time CGH with accurate depth precision and large depth range at the same time. (proposed in 2021, finished in 2021.10, repository created in 2022.6, latest update in 2022.7).
+ Proposed in 2021, finished in 2021.10, repository created in 2022.6, latest update in 2022.7.
 Refer to our paper for detailed introduction.

 **Paper: now under review in Optics Express.
 (If it's useful, consider cite our paper!)**